Smoked Chicken Wings – Perfect for Tailgating

 Looking for more simple and delicious recipes?
 Check out my Shredded Beef Tacos!

-Once the wings have cooked for an hour remove them from the smoker and turn up the temperature to high (400+).
+Once the wings have smoked for an hour remove them from the smoker and adjust the temperature to 400 degrees.

-While the smoker is coming up to temp toss the wings in your red-hot sauce and then throw them back on the smoker for 5-10 minutes.
+While the smoker is coming up to temp toss the wings in your red-hot sauce and then throw them back on the smoker.
+Let them cook until the internal temp hits 165 degrees (10-15 minutes).
+Spot check two or three wings to make sure they’re done.

 Know Your Temps!